divya553160/Git/Git_Basic_Commands.md

  $ git commit -a -m "message" :- to commit modified files without adding to the staging area

- $ git rm --cached <filename> :- to delete the files in staging area
+ $ git rm --cached <filename> :- to delete the files in staging area / to untrack the files

+ $ git reset HEAD filename or git restore --staged filename :- stages files are unstaged

+ $ git checkout -- index2.html  OR  $ git restore :- permanently delete the changes

+ $ git revert cid :- file back to the working dir or local repo